-The Model Wizard view displays, showing Model Patterns from the SysML Perspective.
+Engineering SysML'.
+The Model Wizard (Start Page 'Create from Pattern' tab) displays, showing model patterns from the SysML Perspective.
 2 In the left hand panel, expand the 'SysML 1.n Project Structures' group and select the pattern 'Basic MBSE Project'.
-3 Click on the 'Create Pattern(s)' button.
-This model structure is created in the Browser window :
+3 Click on the Create Model(s) button.
+This model structure is created in the Browser window: